Overview of Symptoms in Children for Needed Growth Guidance

 Poor oral rest posture

 Signs of poor oral rest posture include gum issues, such as ‘gummy’ smiles and red or swollen gums; tongue thrusting; tooth grinding; and speech impediments.
-AGGA treatment can help expand the jaw to allow for proper tongue positioning, a proper lip seal and improved gum health.
+Anterior guided expansion treatment can help expand the jaw to allow for proper tongue positioning, a proper lip seal and improved gum health.

-Are you interested in RAGGA therapy for your child?
-Learn more about how RAGGA can give your child a happy smile with straight teeth and a healthier life by calling Legends Dental at (254) 799-9540 to schedule an initial consultation.
+Are you interested in anterior guided expansion for your child?
+Learn more about how we can give your child a happy smile with straight teeth and a healthier life by calling Legends Dental at (254) 799-9540 to schedule an initial consultation.